INDIVIDUAL HERBS

 Ban Xia

-Disorientation, irritability, dizziness, and hearing problems due to Turbid Dampness Blocking the Orifices
+Disorientation, irritability, dizziness, and hearing problems due to Turbid Dampness Blocking the Orifices.

-Phlegm-Heat Veiling the Pericardium with muddled consciousness and delirium
+Phlegm-Heat Veiling the Pericardium with muddled consciousness and delirium.

-Wind-Stroke from Phlegm Blocking the Heart Orifices with muddled conscious-ness and a stiff tongue with aphasia
+Wind-Stroke from Phlegm Blocking the Heart Orifices with muddled consciousness and a stiff tongue with aphasia.

 Rx.
 Polygalae